reframejs/reframe/docs/usage-manual.md

 <br/>

 The usage manual acts as reference for using Reframe wihtout advanced customization.
-This manual should cover most common use cases.
+This manual covers most common use cases.
-(Create a GitHub issue if a common use case is missing.)

 # Usage Manual